How 1804 Coffee Is Renewing The Haitian Coffee Industry

 haiti 1804 coffee

 Eric and I have been in contact for several months.
 At first, it was to exchange coffee for feedback.
-A couple months later we met at the Dallas, TX Coffee Fest event.
-When he emailed me with an update on his work in Haiti last week, the news was not so positive.
+A couple of months later, we met at the Dallas, TX Coffee Fest event.
+The news was not so positive when he emailed me with an update on his work in Haiti last week.

 The Hurricane